Yuuki221/IcyPlayer/README.md

 ## Use
-Attach the `IcyPlayer.js` and `style.css` file to your website or project.
+Attach `IcyPlayer.js` and `style.css` files to your website or project.

 ## Options